 Case Study: Rachel’s PCOS Story

-Being a functional nutritionist, clients come to me with diverse symptoms that have overcome their daily life.
+As a functional nutritionist, clients come to me with diverse symptoms that affect their daily lives.
 I focus on getting to the root cause of their symptoms through personalized testing and restoring balance in the body.

-Each body is different just as each client I have is different.
-This blog is about one of my clients, Rachel (name changed for confidentiality), and the ways lifestyle changes, nutrition, and supplementation support changed her health.
+This post is about one of my clients, Rachel (name changed for confidentiality), and the ways lifestyle changes, nutrition, and supplementation support changed her health outcome.

 Starting Point: PCOS Diagnosis